AllenCell/EMT_image_analysis/Colony_mask_gt_generation/README.md

-# Instructions to run the fiji macro for colonymask groundtruth generation
+# Instructions to run the fiji macro for colonymask groundtruth generation - Method has been validated on TIFF images
   # Run specific variables
     # Images should be split time point-wise and channel-wise
     # In SOURCE, provide the source directory containing CytoGFP tagged images